Mayoralty of Fiorello La Guardia: Development policy

 La Guardia revealed a plan in 1934, to develop a $101 million municipal power plant in New York City starting on February 1, 1935.
-However, the Consolidated Gas Company filed a lawsuit top prevent a proposed referendum on whether or not to build the municipal plant and the courts ruled in favor of the Consolidated Gas Company.
+However, the Consolidated Gas Company filed a lawsuit to prevent a proposed referendum on whether or not to build the municipal plant and the courts ruled in favor of the Consolidated Gas Company.

 The Independent Subway System (IND) was opened in 1932, but New York City did not assume control of the system until 1940, under La Guardia and would remain under political control until the system was given to the New York City Transit Authority in 1953.
 He sought a $57,639,000 loan from the Public Works Administration to construct the Sixth Avenue Line in 1935, started construction on March 23, 1936, and the project was completed at a cost of $59,500,000 in 1940.

 La Guardia formed the New York City Department of Parks and Recreation in 1934, by consolidating the five boroughs' independent parks departments and placing it under the control of Moses as its commissioner.
 During his tenure 1,800 engineers and designers, along with 70,000 workers in 1934, were employed, using money from New Deal programs, to expand and modernize public spaces.

 Sixty playgrounds were constructed within La Guardia's first year as mayor and Moses completed Central Park Zoo in 1934.
+He opened the High School of Music & Art in 1936.
 The New York City Center was converted from a meeting place of the Shriners to a performing arts centers during La Guardia's tenure as mayor and he himself led the New York Philharmonic in The Star-Spangled Banner when the center was officially converted on December 11, 1943.

 La Guardia called for the creation of a municipal airport in 1935.
 The New York City Board of Estimate voted twelve to one, with only George U. Harvey voting against, on November 2, 1939, to rename the Municipal Airport to La Guardia Field.
 Following the death of General Alexander E. Anderson the New York City Council voted to name an airport after him.
 La Guardia vetoed the legislation, but his veto was overridden by the council.